-- a.
-Members are subject to: - i. the Members' Code of Conduct and the Seven Principles of Public Life: - ii.
+- d.a.
+Members are subject to: - i. the Members' Corporation's Code of Conduct and the Seven Principles of Public Life; ; and, - ii.
 Standing Orders of the Court of Common Council. - iii.
-Relevant Corporation Policies and Protocols e.g. the Planning Protocol; and. - iv.
-Relevant legal requirements e.g. the rules on disclosable pecuniary interests, obligations relating to health and safety at work and data protection. - b.
-Members have four main areas of responsibility: - i. determining the policy and strategic direction of the Corporation - ii. monitoring, scrutinising and reviewing the performance of the Corporation in implementing that policy and delivering services - iii. representing the Corporation externally - iv. representing their constituents and stakeholders
+Relevant Corporation Policies and Protocols e.g. the Planning Protocol; and. - ii.iv.
+Relevant legal requirements e.g. the rules on disclosable pecuniary interests, obligations relating to health and safety at work and data protection. - -b.
+Members have four main areas of responsibility:- - -i. determining the policy and strategic direction of the Corporation - -ii. monitoring, scrutinising and reviewing the performance of the Corporation in implementing that policy and delivering services - -iii. representing the Corporation externally - -iv. representing their constituents and stakeholders

-- c.
-It is not the role of Members to involve themselves in the detail of day to day management of the Corporation's services, employees and workers. - d.
-Members are required to take the advice of Officers into account in reaching a decision on a matter and must respect Officers' responsibility to provide impartial advice, guidance and information. - e.
-The power to make decisions for the discharge of the authority's functions lies with the Court of Common Council, the properly constituted committees and sub-committees and specified Officers under the Scheme of Delegation.
+- f.c.
+It is not the role of Members to involve themselves in the detail of day to day management of the Corporation's services, employees and workersservices. - g.d.
+Members are required to take the advice of Officers into account in reaching a decision on a matter and must respect the Officers' responsibility to provide impartial advice, guidance and information. - h.e.
+The power to make decisions for the discharge of the authority's functions lies with the Court of Common Council, and the properly constituted committees and sub-committees and specified Officers under the Scheme of Delegation.
 A Member acting in an individual capacity cannot exercise any lawful authority and Members in general must operate through the Court of Common Council and its committees and sub committees.
 Members acting individually may not legally commit the Corporation.
-This requirement applies to all the Corporation's decision making bodies established by the Court regardless of how they are described. - f.
-Whilst individual Chairs/Chairmen are in the same constitutional position as all other Members, having no legal authority to make executive decisions, they have certain other powers (e.g. the control and conduct of meetings) as well as a broader leadership role.
-Chief Officers are required to consult Chairs/Chairmen (and Deputy Chairs/Chairmen) before certain delegated powers are exercised.
-The role of Chairs/Chairmen is explored in more detail below. - g.
-Leading Members i.e. the Lord Mayor, the Chair/Chairman of the Policy & Resources Committee, the Chief Commoner and other Committee Chairmen (or Deputy Chairmen with the agreement of, or in the absence of, the relevant Chairman) can speak for the Corporation on matters appropriate to their roles and in accordance with the policy of the Corporation.
-Media interventions should be arranged via the Communications Team overseen by the Executive Director of Communications & External Affairs.
+This requirement applies to all the Corporation's decision making bodies established by the Court regardless of how they are described. - i.f.
+Whilst individual Chairs//Chairmen are in the same constitutional position as all other Members, having no legal authority to make executive decisions, they have certain other powers (e.g. the control and conduct of meetings) as well as a broader leadership role.
+Chief Officers are required to consult Chairs//Chairmen (and Deputy Chairs//Chairmen is explored in more detail below. - Leading Members i.e. the Lord Mayor, the Chair/Chairman of the Policy & Resources Committee, the Chief Commoner and other Committee Chairmen (or Deputy Chairmen with the agreement of, or in the absence of, the relevant Chairman) can speak for the Corporation on matters appropriate to their roles and in accordance with the policy of the Corporation.
+Media interventions should be arranged via Arrangements for media interviews and the Communications Team overseen by issue of press releases will be made through or in agreement with the External Affairs Public Relations Office.

 i.
-Whilst all other Members have opportunities to promote the work of the Corporation with the people they meet and when entertaining on behalf of the Corporation, they cannot act as spokespersons for the Corporation.
+Whilst all other Members have opportunities to promote the work of the Corporation with the people they meet and when entertaining on behalf of the Corporation, they cannot act as spokespersons spokesmen for the Corporation.